AngadSethi/vue-stream-markdown/docs/guide/index.md

 ## Acknowledgments

-This project is deeply inspired by [streamdown](https://streamdown.ai/).
-Special thanks to the streamdown team for their innovative approach to streaming Markdown rendering, which laid the foundation for this work.
+This project is inspired by [streamdown](https://streamdown.ai/) and the [remend](https://github.com/vercel/streamdown/blob/main/packages/remend/README.md) library for their foundational ideas on streaming Markdown parsing.